Schedule your appointment here

 We have changed our paperwork over to electronic medical records.
-New patient paperwork will be emailed to you to fill out from the convenience of your home computer, tablet, or cell phone.
+A link for new patient paperwork will be emailed to you to fill out from the convenience of your home computer, tablet, or cell phone.
 However, if you prefer, you can fill it out in our office, but please arrive 20 minutes prior to your first appointment time.

 What to expect during your first visit and subsequent visits: Your first treatment with Ben consists of an in-depth health review during which your current health concerns, history and health goals are discussed.
 Most of this information is gathered from the initial paperwork that you fill out, which is reviewed and guides the discussion.
 Further questions will also be asked to aid Ben in determining a pattern and treatment plan.
 Chinese Medicine relies on traditional diagnostic tools, which include examining the pulse, tongue, abdomen, channels and other observations that are made by Ben.
 Not all of the tools are necessarily used each time, but they are available when required.
-This along with the discussion and information gained from your initial paperwork allows Ben to determine a pattern of disharmony that will be treated with acupuncture and possibly herbs, moxibustion, cupping, tui na, dietary and health advice or qi gong exercises.
-The first visit usually lasts 1.5 hours.
+This along with the discussion and information gained from your initial paperwork allows Ben to determine a pattern of disharmony that will be treated with acupuncture and possibly herbs, moxibustion, cupping, tui na, gua sha, dietary and health advice or qi gong exercises.
+The first visit usually lasts 1.5 to 2 hours.
 Subsequent visits begin by assessing your progress and treatment either continues along similar courses of action or is modified to meet the changing nature of your condition.
 These appointments typically last an hour.
-For initial appointment’s that start at 8:30am or 2:15pm do not arrive early.

 How to come prepared for acupuncture: In general, it is best to have eaten a small meal several hours before your appointment.
 Fasting is not advised prior to receiving acupuncture.
 It is also best to wear loose fitting clothing as tight fitting pants and shirts restrict access to points along your legs and arms.
 Furthermore, tight clothing can restrict qi and blood circulation, which is counterproductive to acupuncture treatments.